What is Hastings Battleaxe?

 She has a daughter, a grand-daughter and two grown-up step-children.
-All the children live a long way away – daughter and grand daughter still in Birmingham, step-daughter in Bristol, and step-son currently in Santiago de Compostela.
+All the children live a long way away – daughter and grand daughter living in Portugal, step-daughter in Bristol, and step-son in Santiago de Compostela.
 No, he is not in holy orders, he is a theoretical physicist, working on gravitiational waves.

 Stephanie started her writing life young, with many unsuccessful attempts to write novels.
 On moving here she joined the Hastings Writers’ Group, and was on the group committee for three years.
 In 2013 she was the group’s ‘Writer of the Year’, and in the same year helped the group win a national anthology award with her editing work on ‘Animal Writes’, a charity anthology.

-She has now focused her writing efforts on poetry, joining the Hastings Stanza group, which she very much enjoys.
+A while ago Stephanie turned her writing efforts to poetry, joining the Hastings Stanza group, which she very much enjoys.
 In 2014 she won the national Women’s Institute Lady Denman Cup for a poem about the WI, and has had various other low-key poetry successes.
-In 2019 she will publish a collection of her poems to mark a Big Birthday.
-Profits from the collection will go to charity, and it is being illustrated by local artist Danny Mooney.
+In 2019 she published a collection of her poems to mark a Big Birthday.
+It was illustrated by local artist Danny Mooney.
+Profits from the collection went to charity.

-The Women’s Institute is a big part of Stephanie’s life is .
-She joined shortly after moving to Hastings as a way of meeting new people, and is now President of the Hastings Ore Women’s Institute, and a Trustee of the East Sussex Federation of WIs.
-Although she doesn’t excel at, or enjoy, the traditional womanly arts of cooking and sewing, she is involved in WI activities such as gardening, reading and walking.
-For East Sussex, she edits the monthly East Sussex News, and also looks after the website.
+The Women’s Institute has been a big part of Stephanie’s life.
+She joined shortly after moving to Hastings as a way of meeting new people, and did a gruelling five years as President of the Hastings Ore Women’s Institute, and also five years as a Trustee of the East Sussex Federation of WIs.
+This included editing the monthly East Sussex WI News.
+Although she doesn’t excel at, or enjoy, the traditional womanly arts of cooking and craft, she is involved in WI activities such as gardening, a book group, and walking.